-The Group leases farmland and bamboo plantations under operating leases and the leases run for a period of 14 to 20 years and 10 to 15 years respectively.
+The Group leases mushroom farmlands, eucalyptus plantations and bamboo plantations under operating leases and the leases run for a period of 20 years, 10 years and 10 to 15 years respectively.
 The upfront lump-sum payments made under the leases are amortised to profit or loss on a straight-line method over the term of the leases.
-The amortisation amount of prepaid lease of farmland and bamboo plantations are included in cost of sales and other expenses line of the consolidated statement of comprehensive income respectively.
+The amortisation amount of mushroom farmlands, eucalyptus plantations and bamboo plantations are included in cost of sales, administrative expenses and other expenses line of the consolidated statement of comprehensive income respectively.